matthieugrieger/mumbledj/README.md

 * `-accesstokens`: List of access tokens for the bot separated by spaces.
 Defaults to no access tokens.

 ## FEATURES
-* Plays audio from YouTube and Soundcloud!
+* Plays audio from YouTube and SoundCloud!
 * Supports playlists and individual videos/tracks.
 * Displays thumbnail, title, duration, submitter, and playlist title (if exists) when a new song is played.
 * Incredible customization options.
 Nearly everything is able to be tweaked in `~/.mumbledj/mumbledj.gcfg`.